 Substitutions of attendees may be made at any time.
-Attendees must cancel by midnight, Hawaii time, January 1st, 2024.
-Cancellation requests received after January 1st, 2024 or failure to appear for the camp will result in forfeiture of the entire course fee, unless we can fill your spot.
-Cancellation requests must be received by email to Tracy at firstname.lastname@example.org.
+Attendees must cancel by midnight, Hawaii time, January 1st, 2025.
+Cancellation requests received after January 1st, 2025 or failure to appear for the camp will result in forfeiture of the entire course fee, unless we can fill your spot.
+Cancellation requests must be received by email.
 You are responsible for ensuring that we receive your written request.
 We will reply by email with a written acknowledgement.
 Cancellation refunds will be completed via check or Paypal.

 New Culture Hawaii reserves the right to cancel or reschedule events at any time.
 This is very unlikely to happen, as the camp is usually overfull.
 If New Culture Hawaii cancels or reschedules the event due to low enrollment, weather, or unforeseen circumstances beyond the control of new Culture Hawaii, you are entitled to a full refund, but New Culture Hawaii is not responsible for travel arrangements, travel fees, or any expenses incurred by you as a result of such cancellation.
 However, you may be able to join us for a smaller group experience during that time.

 If New Culture Hawaii cancels an event is which you have registered, you will be contacted at the email address you provide when registering, so please be sure to provide a valid email address.

 Pre-event Safety Agreements Summary.
 Refer to the Health and Safety Protocols for more details.
 These may change depending on the current situation.

 We will be taking many steps to insure all of our safety, including:

 *requiring a period of you moving in a relatively tight bubble at least 5 days beforehand, (with the exception of the travel to get here):